Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

-I use MeksHq.com and they have some wonderful themes.
+I use MeksHq.com, and they have some beautiful themes.

 I honestly love to collaborate with them in developing some more commercially oriented themes.

-Look at Shopify themes; they are all created by web developers and the margins and profits are great.
+Shopify themes; are all created by web developers, and the margins and profits are great.

-You can sell through Shopify, your own website and via ThemeForest.
+You can sell through Shopify, your website and via ThemeForest.